madma/propel_app/README.md

-# propel_app
+# Propel!

-A README.md file with:

----
+###Learning, boosted.

-Technologies Utilized
+##Technologies Utilized

 A variety of languages, frameworks, libraries, and other technologies were used to create Propel.

-HTML: Used to create page elements
+* HTML: Used to create page elements

-CSS: Used to style page elements
+* CSS: Used to style page elements

   Twitter Bootstrap: a framework for creating responsive and organized page layouts

-Javascript: Used for DOM manipulation, authentication, routing, controlling, and most dynamic page actions, among other functions
+* Javascript: Used for DOM manipulation, authentication, routing, controlling, and most dynamic page actions, among other functions

   jQuery: framework useful for easing the task of manipulating the DOM

   SocketIO: framework that enables real-time rendering for multiple viewers

-    Ajax: asynchronous real-time rendering, among other capabilities MEN Stack:
+  Ajax: asynchronous real-time rendering, among other capabilities

+  MEN Stack:

    MongoDB: non-relational database system on which all user and classroom data is stored and organized.
 Mongoose was used as an intermediary for manipulating databases

    Express.js: Server framework for node.js

    Node.js: Runtime environment for the application

-In addition, LinkedIn's OAuth was used to sign up and authenticate users of Propel.
+* In addition, LinkedIn's OAuth was used to sign up and authenticate users of Propel.

-Other Technologies: Sublime Text (composition), Git (version control), Bootply (views testing), Heroku (deployment), among others.
+* Other Technologies: Sublime Text (composition), Git (version control), Bootply (views testing), Heroku (deployment), among others.

--

-General Approach for Assembly
+##General Approach for Assembly

 Our team took advantage of the AGILE approach to development.
 AGILE encourages developers to envision project features in terms of the needs of site users.
 To this end, we generated numerous "user stories": what users would want to do or see on the site, and why.